 Learner driving without displaying L Plates

 As per the Motor Vehicle Act of 1988, an Indian citizen cannot drive a vehicle on a public road without having a valid driving license.
-However, if you are just starting to learn to drive, it is compulsory to get a valid Learner’s License (LLR) to practice on roads under the supervision of a permanent driving license holder.
-A learner license holder must display a red color L-symbol/sticker on a vehicle that should be visible from a distance.
+However, if you are just starting to learn to drive, getting a valid Learner’s License (LLR) to practice on roads under the supervision of a permanent driving license holder is compulsory.
+A learner license holder must display a red L-symbol/sticker on a vehicle that should be visible from a distance.
 Failing to do so will invite a fine of ₹500.

 Driving without/Expired Registration Certificate (two-Wheelers)